Nurse, RN - Outpatient Pediatric Chemotherapy

 The professional nurse is responsible for providing comprehensive care in an ambulatory setting for patients in the Pediatric Hematology/Oncology Clinic.
 Responsibilities include assessment of physical and psychosocial needs, patient education and the administration of chemotherapy, immunotherapy and blood products, along with other infusion therapies.
-The nurse evaluates the patient’s response to interventions, implements appropriate changes and assists in symptom management, coordination of internal and external resources, triaging unexpected patient visits, and facilitating communication between all members of the healthcare team.
+The nurse evaluates the patient’s response to interventions and implements appropriate changes and also assists in symptom management, coordination of internal and external resources, triaging unexpected patient visits, and facilitating communication between all members of the healthcare team.
 These functions are performed in accordance with all applicable laws and regulations and MedStar Georgetown University Hospital’s philosophy, policies, procedures, and standards.

 SPECIAL KNOWLEDGE AND SKILLS: Excellent phlebotomy skills.
 Experience with electronic medical record documentation.